jbcodeforce/aws-remote-svc-acccess-from-k8s/README.md

-# Access AWS service from a k8s cluster running over the internet
+# Remote access to AWS services from a k8s cluster (over the internet)

 ## Problems